padlet/react-native-draw-canvas/README.md

 # react-native-draw-canvas

 A cross-platform native drawing canvas which allows users to create hand made paintings with their fingers.
-On iOS this package uses the native PencilKit and on android it is implemented customly.
-While both the iOS and Android versions differ greatly, they share a common API that is exposed via JS.
+This package uses the native PencilKit on iOS and has a custom implementation on Android.
+While both the iOS and Android versions differ greatly, they share a common API that is exposed via their instance methods.

 **Requirements**
- • iOS 13.0+
+* iOS 13.0+
- • react-native 0.60.0+
+* react-native 0.60.0+

 ## Getting started